โ† Back

 Body (from Message Center)

-Updated October 3, 2025: This update serves as a reminder that SharePoint Add-Ins will retire and stop working in 6 months from now (April 2, 2026).
+Updated March 2, 2026: This update serves as a final reminder that SharePoint Add-Ins will retire and stop working 1 month from now (April 2, 2026).

 Since the release of SharePoint Add-Ins in 2013, Microsoft has evolved SharePoint extensibility using SharePoint Framework (SPFx) enabling you to write applications that can be used in Microsoft SharePoint, Viva Connections and Microsoft Teams.
 With our continued investment in SharePoint Framework, Microsoft is retiring SharePoint Add-Ins.